THIS POST IS NOW OUTDATED

 Ok, first of all, I didn’t realize one could dislocate their neck from tripping and falling, but that aside, Sarah Ann M. COX had only just given birth to her daughter, Treacy COX, just six months earlier in March 1873.

-He obviously exhibited his preference for a young, unencumbered, childless bride to care for his babies when he married Nancy Catherine Watson.
+Within six months he had taken a new bride to care for his babies — Nancy Catherine Watson.

 But who was she?
 Who were her parents?
 And how old was she really?